 Membrane separation systems are primarily used for water and waste-water treatment, industrial and healthcare applications.
 Water and waste-water treatment application segment are expected to dominate the market over the next few years owing to growing environmental concerns.
-Rapid industrialization provides opportunities for re-suing grey water in developing countries, which is expected to propel membrane separation systems demand across industrial applications.
+Rapid industrialization provides opportunities for re-using greywater in developing countries, which is expected to propel membrane separation systems demand across industrial applications.
 Medical and industrial applications are expected to provide wide avenues for membrane separation market growth.

 BRIC countries are expected to witness high growth on account of rapid industrialization and issues about water-shortage.
 Europe is a key regional market; Asia Pacific is expected to see high gains owing to the rapidly developing market in China.
 The North America market is expected to be driven by advancements and development initiatives undertaken to enhance and upgrade existing membrane separation systems.